-One of the Price Tags editors has just returned from a week in Switzerland driving across the country.
+I have just returned from a week in Switzerland driving across the country and hiking.
 There is a major difference in driving in Switzerland~speed cameras are everywhere~on local streets, at the entrances to small towns, and on every major highway.
 The fines for speeding are steep~drive 6 to 10 km/h over the speed limit and you are looking at a fine of 100 Swiss Francs, roughly equivalent to $135 Canadian dollars.
 Increase that to driving 16 to 20 km/h over the posted speed limit and you are looking at a whopping 250 Swiss Francs, in the $330 Canadian dollar range.
 You can take a look at the speeding fine structure and how easy it is to lose your licence by speeding here.

 A new poll conducted by Mario Canseco shows that 70 percent of people in British Columbia are now supportive of the use of a camera system similar to the Swiss to enforce road speed limits in this province.